bienjaroslav/vaadin-fam3-silk-icons-addon/README.md

 Alternatively you may deploy the demo war into your application server.

+## Online demo

+You can see the online demo on [Heroku](https://vaadin-fam3-silk-icons-demo.herokuapp.com/).

 ## Famfamfam Silk Icons collection

 The Famfamfam Silk Icons are created by [Mark James](http://www.famfamfam.com/lab/icons/silk/).